abel1502/mipt_1s/SoftLang/README.md

  - Type casts
  - Various assignments
  - Intrinsic functions for other features
+ - vector.h: a custom template vector implementation.
+(Further used in other projects as well)
+ - Several example programs
+ - Syntax highlighting for Notepad++

 ## Examples
 In `./programs/` are several example programs: a Fibonacci numbers generator